microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/containers/CreateChildFile.rst

     (indicates *specific* mode) or **X-WOPI-SuggestedTarget** (indicates *suggested* mode) request headers is used.
 The expected behavior for each mode is described in detail below.

+    The |operation| operation may be called on a file that is not locked, so the **X-WOPI-Lock** request header is not included in this operation.
+An example of when this might occur is if a user uses the *Save As* feature when viewing a document in read-only mode.
+The source file will not be locked in this case, but the
+    |operation| operation will be invoked on it.

-    The |operation| operation always creates a new zero-byte file, so the **X-WOPI-Lock** request header is not included in this operation.
-However, a file matching the target name might exist and be locked, and in *specific* mode, the host must respond with a :statuscode:`409` and include a **X-WOPI-Lock** response header as described below.
+    Note, however, that a file matching the target name might be locked, and in *specific* mode, the host must respond with a :statuscode:`409` and include a **X-WOPI-Lock** response header as described below.

     ..  include:: /_fragments/common_containers_params.rst